DevOps vs. Agile

 How DevOps and agile work together

-Both DevOps and agile offer a structure and framework that can speed software delivery.
-You do not need to choose between DevOps or agile.
-Instead, you can make use of both methodologies.
+DevOps and agile offer a structure and framework that can speed software delivery significantly.
+However, you do not need to choose between DevOps or agile.
+Albeit, you can make use of both methodologies.
 Agile is strong on methods for organising work, such as via Scrum or Kanban, and DevOps drives a broader culture of delivering software faster and more reliably.

-Instead of choosing between DevOps and agile, the question actually is how to practise both.
-When considering how to build a development practice with the best of DevOps and agile, here are some examples of key benefits and features that can help you create a highly optimised development environment.
+Instead of choosing between DevOps and agile, the question is how to practise both.
+When considering building a development practice with the best of DevOps and agile, here are some key benefits and features that can help you create a highly optimised development environment.

 Top features from DevOps